Skip to main content

 • Ignore calendars

-The categories and time markers the user gets to see when he opens the combobox will depend on his permissions.
-Indeed, administrators can assign categories and time markers to users and users groups.
-Note that there is an extra visual aid above the editor's submenu, showing the category and its color across the appointment card.
+The categories and time markers a user sees when opening the combobox depend on their permissions, since administrators can assign categories and time markers to users and user groups.
+There is also a visual aid above the editor's submenu, showing the category and its color across the appointment card.

-Likewise for the fourth item - the ignore calendars button - which will only be displayed if the administrator has switched on the calendar mode.
+The fourth item, the ignore calendars button, appears only when the administrator has switched on calendar mode.

 In the appointment details tab you can change: